 Correcting Common Misconceptions About the “Minimum Viable Product”

-Everyone has their own interpretation of what minimum viable product (MVP) means to their organization and, while the specifics of a company’s MVP may vary, this blog explores what a traditional MVP is, and what it definitely is not.
+Everyone has their own interpretation of what minimum viable product (MVP) means to their organization.
+While the specifics of a company’s MVP may vary, there are key components of what a traditional MVP is, and what it definitely is not.

 Here are a few things that an MVP definitely is not.